1. Is Saidel's a bakery?

-After you click the submit button on our order page, you order is processed automatically by our system and you will receive an email confirmation to the email address specified in the form.
-If you do not receive email confirmation then there has been a glitch and your order was not recorded correctly by our system.
-Please wait 10 minutes.
-If by then you have not received email confirmation of your order (also check your Spam mailbox), call us at 09-7941222 and clarify if we received your order or not.
+After you click the submit button on our order page, you order is processed automatically by our system and you will receive an order confirmation screen.
+If you do not receive this confirmation screen then there has been a glitch and your order was not recorded correctly by our system.
+Please wait 5 minutes and try again.
+If nothing works, call us at 09-7941222 to check if we received your order or not.

 9. What is the latest I can order?

 We usually shut down ordering around 6:00pm on Thursday night (the night before delivery).
 Remember, after we receive your order we still have to bake the items and there are only 12 hours in a night.
 If it is later than 6:00pm try calling us at 09-7941222 to see if we can still accept your order telephonically.